tomayac/local-reverse-geocoder/README.md

 );
 ```

-Optionally `init()` allows you to specify the directory that geonames files are
+Optionally `init()` allows you to specify the directory that GeoNames files are
 downloaded and cached in, and a specific cities database to be used.

 ```javascript